 As ice sheets melt, global mean sea level rises.
-However, the rate at which ice sheets will melt in the future is uncertain, due to our poor understanding of ice sheet processes, but also the unknown future trajectory of local climate in the vicinity of ice sheets and individual glaciers.
-To estimating the range of possible future sea level rise, we can use a variety of approaches from computer science, applied mathematics, and physics.
-In our group, we are working on projects that span the very theoretical: which processes drive the range and spread of uncertainty in future sea level projections (Robel et al. 2019, figure below), to more applied: how can we make the best estimates of sea level rise uncertainty using computationally expensive models and how do we bridge the gap between global scale sea level rise projections and community- or building-scale flooding estimates.
+However, the rate at which ice sheets will melt in the future is uncertain, due to our poor understanding of ice sheet processes, but also the unpredictable fluctuations in the climate.
+In our group, we are working on projects that span the very theoretical: which processes drive the range and spread of uncertainty in future sea level projections (figure below), to more applied: how can we make the best estimates of sea level rise uncertainty using computationally expensive models and how do we bridge the gap between global scale sea level rise projections and community-scale flooding estimates.
+We also develop tools to estimate what ice sheets looked like in the past and quantify the role of humans in causing past changes.
 To do so we work with computer scientists, physicists, and engineers to understand what sea level information is needed by decision-makers and how we can provide the most robust estimates.

 Funded Project: The Ice Sheet State Estimation (ICESEE) Project